InfraBlockchain/infrablockchain-antelope/contracts/yx.token/README.md

   * They are all different for each token issuer.
 For example, BTC/d1 and BTC/d2 are both different.

 # Types of Token Operations
-* There are three types of operations
+* There are three types of operations.
   1. for native token
   1. for non-native token
   1. for management purpose